 Income on reverse repurchase, certificates of investment, placements, government securities and investments in debt securities are recognized at rate of return implicit in the instrument/ arrangement on a time proportionate basis.
-Profit on bank deposits is recorded on accrual basis.

-The Composite neither contain investments of UBL Fund Managers Limited nor UBL Bank Limited (UBL Fund Managers Limited parent company) as of June 30, 2019.
+The Composite does not contain any investment of UBL Fund Managers Limited and UBL Bank Limited (Parent Company of UBL Fund Managers Limited) as at March 31, 2020.